co-cddo/innovation-sandbox-on-aws-approver/_bmad-output/epics.md

 - FR55: System can retain decision logs for GDPR compliance (audit trail)
 - FR56: System can produce audit trail of all approval/denial decisions
 - FR57: System can flag post-incident whether original score indicated risk

+**Account Availability (FR58-FR67)** - *Added 2025-12-29*
+- FR58: System can invoke ISB Lambda to query `/api/accounts` endpoint
+- FR59: System can paginate through all pages of account results (`nextPageIdentifier`)
+- FR60: System can determine if an account is "ready" based on cooldown rules
+- FR61: System can delay processing when no ready accounts are available
+- FR62: System can calculate estimated fulfillment time based on queue position
+- FR63: System can communicate queue position and estimated time to users via lease comments
+- FR64: System can detect "capacity crunch" when all accounts are Active
+- FR65: System can provide extended wait messaging (36-48 hours) when no accounts are Available
+- FR66: System can alert operators via Slack when capacity crunch is detected
+- FR67: System can process queued requests in FIFO order when accounts become ready

 ### Non-Functional Requirements